lgorithm/Human-Activity-Recognition/README.md

 ## Machine Learning Model Training

-This focuses on training classical machine learning models on the preprocessed data.
+This focuses on training classical machine learning models using expert-generated 561 features from every time-series window.
 Key steps include:

 - Splitting the data into training and testing sets
 - Training various machine learning models such as Logistic Regression, Decision Trees, Random Forest, and SVM